Spider Control in NYC

 But we understand—most people don’t want spiders in their homes, regardless of benefits.
 Nobody wants to walk through webs, find spiders in the shower, or have eight-legged roommates.

-We eliminate spiders while also addressing the underlying insect problems attracting them.
+We control spiders while also addressing the underlying insect problems attracting them.
 That way, you’re not just moving the problem around—you’re solving it at the source.

-Call us at +1 (347) 210-4646 or request service online.
-We’ll eliminate spiders, remove webs, treat harborage areas, and address the insect problems attracting them.
+Call us at +1 (347) 210-4646 — or request service online.
+We’ll control spiders, remove webs, treat harborage areas, and address the insect problems attracting them.

 New York Exterminating, Inc.